Railroad Tycoon (video game)

 Sid Meier's Railroad Tycoon is a business simulation designed by Sid Meier.
 The game is the first in the Railroad Tycoon series.
+The original idea came from the boardgame 1830: The Game of Railroads and Robber Barons.

 An expanded version of the game titled Sid Meier's Railroad Tycoon Deluxe, was released in 1993.
 A port of the game for the Super NES was planned for a 1994 release, and screenshots were shown in the March 1993 issue of Nintendo Power; however the port was never released.
 Though no reason was officially given, it may have been due to the DOS release of Transport Tycoon, and its planned release on the then-upcoming PlayStation console.
 Likewise, a Sega Mega Drive version was also planned but never released.
 The DOS version of the game was released as freeware for download in 2006.

+History

+The original idea and inspiration for the game was Avalon Hill's boardgame 1830: The Game of Railroads and Robber Barons, published in 1986 based on an original design by Francis Tresham.
+When Avalon Hill's president Eric Dott found out about the adaptation, he called Microprose founder Bill Stealey and said "Bill, you're doing my boardgame as a computer game."
+Bill replied, "I'm sorry," but Dott conceded, "Well, don't let it happen again."